neuroIov/Docs-/reddit.md

 To celebrate our subreddit launch, we're giving away 1000 $NLOV tokens to 10 lucky members!
 To enter:
 1. Subscribe to r/Neurolov
 2. Comment on this post with your ideas for using Neurolov
-3. Share this post on your social media (tag @NeurolovAI on Twitter)
+3. Share this post on your social media (tag @Neurolov on Twitter)

 Winners will be announced in one week!